techmania-team/techmania-docs/English/Theme/C#_guide_to_Lua.md

 end
 ```

 Note that functions can return multiple values.
+If you call a function with fewer arguments than it has parameters, the unassigned parameters will get the value `nil`.

 ## Tables vs objects